 William Paterson University offers a BS in Information Technology.
 The program is entirely online.
 Applicants must be at least 4 years past high school graduation.
 The program allows for up to 90 qualifying credits to be transferred in toward its 120 required credit hours.
 Courses are in half terms with 6 start dates per year.

 William Paterson University is accredited by the Middle States Commission on Higher Education.

 Getting Your Information Technology Bachelor Degree Online

 The best online IT degree program is one that is accredited, works with your schedule, is within your budget, and provides the education you need to achieve your career goals.

 These are excellent programs at top schools, but this is just a starting point.
-Be sure to do your research to find the online IT degree program that is best for you and your future!
+Be sure to do your research to find the online IT degree program that is the best accredited program for you and your future.